IEvangelist/IEvangelist.Slack.SlashCommands/README.md

 Visual Studio requires a restart after environment variables have been added.

-#### Testing Server

-To avoid registering for several new APIs, etc... simply visit the Swagger API that I've conveniently exposed [here](https://slack-slashcommands.azurewebsites.net/swagger).
-The details for these APIs are listed below.
-Likewise, you are [free to join the slack channel](http://bit.ly/2TYia6g) and try out these commands in slack!

 ### APIs

 All of these APIs are HTTP Post and expect the `SlackCommandRequest` object.